futoin/specs/draft/ftn12_async_api.md

 ## 2.2.
 Functions

 1. *AsyncSteps add( execute_callback func[, error_callback onerror] )*
-    - add step, getting async interface as parameter
+    * add step, executor callback gets async interface as parameter
     * can be called multiple times to add sub-steps of the same level (sequential execution)
     * steps are queued in the same execution level (sub-steps create a new level)
     * returns current level AsyncSteps object accessor
 2. *AsyncSteps parallel( [error_callback onerror] )*
     * creates a step and returns specialization of AsyncSteps interface
         * all add()'ed sub-steps are executed in parallel (not strictly required)
-        * the next step in current is executed only when all parallel steps complete
+        * the next step in current level is executed only when all parallel steps complete
         * sub-steps of parallel steps follow normal sequential semantics
         * success() does not allow any arguments - use state() to pass results
 3. *void success( [result_arg, ...] )*